confpad/confpad.github.io/README.md

    * Python 3.x: `python -m http.server 8080`
    * Ruby: `ruby -run -e httpd . -p 8080`

+## Tests

+* Run `make test`
+* You should verify the newly added config files have all required properties.
+Have a look at examples directory.
+* Dependencies: Docker

 ## TODO

 * Inline videos